The Palm Beach County Luxury Seller’s Almanac (2026 Updated)

 Off-Market

-Private outreach to a vetted micro-list of agents with proven principal relationships.
+Private outreach to a small list of agents with proven buyer relationships.
 No MLS.
 No public footprint.
-Tests true top-end willingness and surfaces intent before any pricing signal enters the market record.
+This phase finds out who is serious and at what price, before any public record is created.
 Best for trophy assets and privacy-sensitive properties.
-Tradeoff: fewer at-bats and less competitive urgency without a deadline.
+Tradeoff: fewer showings and less competitive pressure without a deadline.

 Phase Two